pyeventsourcing/eventsourcing/README.md

 test suite) you may need to do such things more than once.

-The example above uses an SQLite in memory relational database, but you could change 'uri' to another valid connection string.
+The example above uses an SQLite in memory relational database, but you could change 'uri' to any valid connection string.
 Here are some example connection strings: for an SQLite file; for a PostgreSQL database; and for a MySQL database.
 See SQLAlchemy's create_engine() documentation for details.